-So who did we pay tribute to on October 9th?
+So who should we pay tribute to on October 9?
 Columbus?
 Or Indigenous Peoples?
-The decision was an easy one for us at the Catholic League.
-It all came down to partying.
-Those who celebrated Columbus were party animals-just our kind of people.
-By contrast, we had nothing in common with those who were bent on honoring a "concept."
+The decision is an easy one for us at the Catholic League.
+It all comes down to partying.
+Those who will celebrate Columbus are party animals-just our kind of people.
+By contrast, we have nothing in common with those bent on honoring a "concept."